- Contact Us +1 224 529 4400

 If the documentation is clear and well written, the billing is a piece of cake.
 Make a habit of staying up to date on the latest changes and it will save you a lot of trouble further on up the road.

 Want some help with your medical billing?
-Neolytix offers a full selection of medical billing services.
+Neolytix offers a full selection of medical billing services, as well as a comprehensive FAQ section below.
 We are happy to help with all your speech therapy billing and coding needs.

 Call us anytime or complete the form below for a free consultation.